NS Class 186: NS batch

 Since NS plans to replace the push-pulls sets with high speed multiple units in the near future, the old coaching stock will be withdrawn while these comparatively new locomotives will be useless.
 In 2018, NS took a sale-and-leaseback agreement with Akiem for the entire Class 186 engines they own.
-NS will lease these engines to Akiem until the ICNG trainsets are delivered.
+NS will lease these engines from Akiem until the ICNG trainsets are delivered.
 The Class 186 would then find other purposes.

 Services

 The locomotives operate Intercity Direct services between Amsterdam, Rotterdam and Breda and The Hague, Rotterdam, Breda and Eindhoven.
 These use the High Speed Line (HSL-Zuid) and are operated by Nederlandse Spoorwegen.

 Some of them are used on push-pull Benelux trains between Amsterdam, Antwerp and Brussels along with SNCB class 28.
 Since classes 28 and 186 are both Traxx MS 140 fitted with push-pull equipment, some Benelux trains run with a class 28 at one end and a class 186 at the other end.